 The Forbes Financial Take on 403(b) Retirement Plans

-For years, insurance companies have infiltrated the 403(b) market, sold annuity products to company employees, and done little in terms of guiding or educating investors.
+For years, insurance companies have infiltrated the 403(b) market and sold annuity products to company employees.

-At Forbes Financial Planning, we believe the more you know about the annuity products that have been offered over the years, the less inclined you will be to use them for your retirement needs.
+At Forbes Financial Planning, we believe the more educated employees are about annuity products, the less inclined they will be to use them for retirement needs.

-Simply put, variable annuities are insurance products.
-They contain numerous parts that may or may not be attractive to you.
-Attached to each of these parts in the annuity contract are various fees that you may not be aware of.
-You may be paying for life insurance in your variable annuity, or you may be paying for a guaranteed lifetime income component.
-Finally, almost all annuity contracts have a surrender penalty if you decide you’d like to move your retirement funds elsewhere.
+Variable annuities are insurance products.
+They contain additional bells and whistles that may or may not be attractive.
+Attached to each of these parts in the annuity contract are various fees that the investor may not be aware of.
+A large percentage of annuity contracts have a surrender penalty.

-When it comes to service, non-profit employees in Rhode Island have been a forgotten class.
-There has been too much "sales" and very little in terms of "service".
+When it comes to service, non-profit employees have been a forgotten class.
+There has been too much “sales” and very little in terms of “service”.
 It’s time to change that.
-Working with a Certified Financial Planner™, you can reduce your expense, receive a higher level of expertise and service in a variety of financial areas, and become educated about what steps you should take to reach your financial goals.
+Working with a Certified Financial Planner™, clients can reduce expense, receive a higher level of expertise and service in a variety of financial areas, and become educated about what steps are needed to reach financial goals.